Knhwong/189lFinal/GameBasicInformation.md

 ## Animation and Visuals

-**List your assets including their sources and licenses.**
 * [Free 2D Mega Pack](https://assetstore.unity.com/packages/2d/free-2d-mega-pack-177430)([License agreement](https://unity3d.com/legal/as_terms?_ga=2.42120421.1153387216.1623213960-1737897374.1617173821))
 * [Medieval Warrior Pack 2](https://assetstore.unity.com/packages/2d/characters/medieval-warrior-pack-2-174788)([License agreement](https://unity3d.com/legal/as_terms?_ga=2.219288409.1153387216.1623213960-1737897374.1617173821))
 * [Painted HQ 2D Forest Medieval Background](https://assetstore.unity.com/packages/2d/environments/painted-hq-2d-forest-medieval-background-97738) ([License agreement](https://unity3d.com/legal/as_terms?_ga=2.213980887.1153387216.1623213960-1737897374.1617173821))
 * [Platformer Fantasy SET1](https://assetstore.unity.com/packages/2d/environments/platformer-fantasy-set1-159063)([License agreement](https://unity3d.com/legal/as_terms?_ga=2.216620758.1153387216.1623213960-1737897374.1617173821))
 * [Rocky World Platformer](https://assetstore.unity.com/packages/2d/environments/rocky-world-platformer-150009)([License agreement](https://unity3d.com/legal/as_terms?_ga=2.42094693.1153387216.1623213960-1737897374.1617173821))
 * [Bolt 2D LittleWars Assets Pack](https://assetstore.unity.com/packages/2d/characters/bolt-2d-littlewars-assets-pack-189896)([License agreement](https://unity3d.com/legal/as_terms))

-**Describe how your work intersects with game feel, graphic design, and world-building.
-Include your visual style guide if one exists.**

 The three different scenes was created based on one main story that got more difficult after completing each level.
 The initial scene is at twilight, which implies the anger of Cayde.
 The second scene is in daylight which shows the transition of time and the beauty of the environment.
 The last scene is at cold night, which suggests the end of the story and the diffuculty of the level.
 The graphic design of the background, tiles, main character, and the enemies are all closely related to the background story.
 We used a coherent set of pixel assets so everything fit together on a meta level, but we also went with a more chaotic, anything goes, artstyle that would fit the frantic gameplay of dodging and blocking many shots.
 Through this chaos, we could have funny stuff like the enemy design.
 The fast and snappy gameplay aligns with this, with fast player movement and jumping, along with tracking enemies with fast projectiles.